Introduction to drafts in Unity Studio

 Rename or delete a draft

-Currently, you can't rename or delete a draft directly within Unity Lite.
+Currently, you can't rename or delete a draft directly within Unity Studio.
 To manage your drafts, use the Asset Manager:- Open the Asset Manager: In your web browser, go to the Asset Manager.
 For more information, refer to Asset Manager

 - Select your organization and project: Make sure you choose the correct organization and project where your draft is stored.